 We elected the fair value option to account for the convertible promissory notes and embedded warrants because we believe it more accurately reflects the value of the debt in the financial statements.
 The principal amount of the convertible promissory notes, embedded warrants and accrued interest is measured at fair value using the Monte Carlo valuation model.
 The valuation model utilized various key assumptions, such as enterprise value and management assessments of the probability of expected future events, including conversion upon next private financing of preferred stock, conversion upon next financing in a public liquidity event, conversion upon a change in control, conversion upon maturity and default.
 Other inputs included a discount rate of 16.5% for the principal amount of the convertible promissory notes as of June 30, 2022.
-Changes in the fair value of the convertible promissory notes and embedded warrants were included in change in fair value of warrants and convertible promissory notes in the consolidated statement of operations and comprehensive loss.
+Changes in the fair value of the convertible promissory notes in the condensed consolidated statement of operations and comprehensive loss.

 The fair value of the unvested founder shares liability was determined using a Monte Carlo valuation model, which requires significant estimates including the expected volatility of our common stock.
-The expected annual volatility of our common stock was estimated to be 76.2% and 76.0% as of the Merger date and September 30, 2022, respectively, based on the historical volatility of comparable publicly traded companies.
+The expected annual volatility of our common stock was estimated to be 76.2% and 73.3% as of the Business Combination date and December 31, 2022, respectively, based on the historical volatility of comparable publicly traded companies.